MakeSchool-Tutorials/sa-2018-node-reddit/P06-Voting/content.md

 slug: 06-voting
 ---

 The final step–and the main feature that separates Reddit from any other message board–is up-voting and down-voting posts.
+We'll sort all of the posts by their number of votes so that (in theory) the most interesting content will always be at the top.

 # Add Voting to Posts View